 We accept students who we believe will thrive in Washington D.C.
 We don't pick students based on placements we have in hand, but rather we try to choose placements that will inspire them to succeed and learn.
-We also try to match students to placements consistent with their political philosophies.

 All students enroll in three courses for a total of 15 honors credits.
 Each course is designed specifically for the Washington Semester Program and stresses experiential, hands-on learning.
 Students are responsible for checking with their academic and honors advisors to ensure the applicability of these courses to specific degree programs.

 Students work full-time — usually 40 hours per week.
 Students also are expected to participate in a range of activities designed to help them experience D.C.
 Activities may include a Nationals baseball game, a live taping of a CNN program, performing arts events, museum visits and meetings with important political and media leaders.
 Students are asked to reflect on these experiences through a series of seminars and blog entries.

 Washington D.C. is second only to New York as a theatre market in the United States.
 For this course, students attend professional theatre productions in D.C. and meet working theatre professionals to learn what happens “behind the scenes.”
 Students respond to the productions with short reviews and seminar discussions.